Absomz/first-data-insights/README.md

 | `/reports/module_summaries/` | `module_summary_template.md` | Structured summary of each module including concepts learned and personal reflection |
 | `/reports/project_reports/` | `project_report_template.md` | Full project report with objectives, methodology, results, and conclusions |
 | `/reports/insights/` | `insight_report_template.md` | Quick insight log for documenting patterns, anomalies, or ideas found during analysis |

-All templates are designed for easy reuse.
-Each one helps develop a strong habit of documenting with purpose and clarity, aligned with my goal of becoming a highly effective Technical AI Product Manager.

 ---